Al Clauser: Early years

 Clauser was born in Manito, Illinois, on February 23, 1911.
 While still in high school in Illinois, he formed a trio that played in various clubs.
 He may have originated the term "Western swing," since he used it as early as 1928.
 The group was invited to play on the Peoria Illinois radio station, WMBD, where it added two more players.
 (Note: Clauser hired musicians who could play two or more different instruments, so that the band sounded larger than it actually was.)
 Although Clauser had never been in Oklahoma, he named his band the Oklahoma Outlaws, later explaining that the style of music they played needed a Western tone and a name to express it.

 In 1934, Clauser and the Oklahoma Outlaws moved to Des Moines, Iowa, which had a popular radio show on station WHO, where they were regulars until 1937.

 The band specialized in Western swing, playing the popular songs of the day, with Clauser's original songs added in.
 Al Clauser & His Oklahoma Outlaws appeared in an early Gene Autry film, Rootin' Tootin' Rhythm, and recorded a dozen tracks for ARC.
 In 1937, Autry called to ask Clauser to bring the band to Hollywood to be in the movie.
 WHO sportscaster Ronald Reagan asked Clauser if he could come along on the band bus, and Clauser said that would be fine.
 Reagan's first experience on a movie set was during the shooting of this film.
 In the 1970s and '80s, the office of Clauser's recording studio had an enormous photograph of Reagan with Reagan's thank-you note for his "start in the business" penned on it in ballpoint ink.

-After finishing the movie assignment in 1938, Clauser and his band moved to WCKY in Cincinnati, then moved to KHBF in Rock Island, Illinois, where their shows were aired over 272 Mutual Network stations.
+After finishing the movie assignment in 1938, Clauser and his band moved to WCKY in Cincinnati, then moved to WHBF in Rock Island, Illinois, where their shows were aired over 272 Mutual Network stations.